Skip to main content

 • Max Failure Count: The number of retry attempts if a trigger fails

-Example Configuration: The flow is configured to run every Monday at 6:00 AM Pacific Time, with up to 3 retry attempts if it fails.
+Example Configuration: The workflow is configured to run every Monday at 6:00 AM Pacific Time, with up to 3 retry attempts if it fails.

 Time trigger configuration